Percolation for the stable marriage of Poisson and Lebesgue with random appetites: Proofs

 \end{lema}

-\textbf{Remark 4}.
-In \cite{Nag}, Lemma \ref{Deviations} was more general: the r.v.'s did not need to be identically distributed and the integral $\int_{u\geq0}u^td\mathbb P(u)$ existed for some $t\geq2$.

 \textbf{Remark 5}.
+In \cite{Nag}, Lemma \ref{Deviations} was more general: the r.v.'s did not need to be identically distributed and the integral $\int_{u\geq0}u^tdP(u)$ existed for some $t\geq2$.

+\textbf{Remark 6}.
 Although there are other Nagaev results for moments less than 2, those results are not useful for our purposes, as will be explained below.
-Indeed, we need something else to the finiteness of the second moments ---we need the finiteness of the “moment” $A_{2+\delta}^+$.
+Indeed, we need something more than the finiteness of the second moments ---we need the finiteness of $A_{2+\delta}^+$.

-\begin{lema}[\textbf{Poisson large deviations}] Let $N$ be a r.v.\ with Poisson distribution and mean $0<\lambda<\infty$ (denoted $N\sim \mathcal P(\lambda)$), then
+\begin{lema}[\textbf{Poisson large deviations}] Let $N$ be a r.v.\ with Poisson distribution and mean $0<\tilde\lambda<\infty$ (denoted $N\sim \mathcal P_{\tilde\lambda})$, then

 where $g(x)=(x-1-\log x)/x$ and $g(x)\rightarrow\infty$ when $x\rightarrow0$. \end{lema}